zheng-ning/tournament/README.md

 7. After a match, players have updated standings.
 8. After one match, players with one win are paired.
 Success!
 All tests pass!

+## Extra Credit

+If the top two players have the same won match count, and have won more than 0 games, then the standings is ordered by total number of wins by games played in descending order.